nicholas-fong/SRTM-GeoTIFF/README.md

 ```
 ### Determine which tile to use:

-For NASA and USGS (1 pixel overlapping tiles):
+For NASA and USGS (1-pixel overlapping tiles):
 ```
 >>> import tilename
 >>> tilename.find( 49.6, -122.1 )